dwov/IoT_temperature_monitor/README.md

 # Objective
 The Goal: Monitor and Automate My Apartment

 I aim to monitor the environment in my one-room apartment and eventually automate my existing smart home setup, which includes some lights and a fan.
-I went for a locally self-hosted solution to increase security and remove limitations of free version of ex. *Adafruit*.
+I chose a locally self-hosted solution to increase security and remove limitations of free versions of services like *Adafruit*.
 This project provided an opportunity to delve into IoT technologies and hands-on DIY projects.

 Exploring IoT basics, communications, and home automation has always intrigued me, but I never had the push to start.
 This course kickstarted my journey, sparking various ideas for future projects.

 *Stay tuned for updates on GitHub!*

 ## Project insights
 This project and course have provided me with new knowledge about IoT concepts and IoT connectivity.
-But it has also come with some challenges, particularly in server-side setup, but it has been a rewarding experience nonetheless.
+However, it has also come with some challenges, particularly in server-side setup, but it has been a rewarding experience nonetheless.

 # Materials
 ## List of Material Needed, Including Description, Price, and Where to Buy